 The Importance of Combustion Analysis

-What is Combustion Analysis?
+What is a HVAC Combustion Analysis?

 If you have a fuel-burning system like a furnace, makeup air unit, or boiler, you need to have a flue to exhaust the combustion gases.
 When the system is operating properly there will be a certain mixture of exhaust gases that indicate how much of the fuel is burned and if the air-to-fuel ratio is satisfactory.
 Our technicians will use advanced equipment to monitor the gases flowing through your system's flue during a combustion analysis.